mlpack/mlpack/doc/user/load_save.md

     * mlpack offers several utility functions for audio resize and preprocessing, documented in [Audio preprocessing](core/audio.md)

-    This means:

-    * We need to find a way to resize all the Audio to have an identical length, here are the available technices:
-        1. Zero padding all to match the biggest audio file.
-        2. Take the average length for all audio file. zero pad or cut others to achieve the average.
+    * Take the average length for all audio file. zero pad or cut others to achieve the average.
-        3. Other technics are also possible, feel free to suggest what can be the best

     * For now, I prefer to complete load audio for one file, for several files we need to think of the above strategy.